We have an important role in managing waste, reducing the harm waste can cause and encouraging communities and businesses to reduce their waste.

 Waste minimisation means reducing waste and increasing reuse, recycling and recovery.

 We receive funds from the national waste levy - a government charge for all waste going to landfill.

 We know that some of the best ideas and deliverers of waste minimisation initiatives are within our community, the funding is there to support these initiatives.

-Apply for funding for a new waste minimisation project
+Apply for funding for new waste minimisation initiatives

 If you receive funding, Gisborne District Council's support must be recognised in all your project promotion.

 Past grantees of the Waste Minimisation Fund include:

 - NZ Baby Supplies - an initiative to provide cloth nappies to new parents which aims to reduce the number of disposable nappies that are used and end up in landfill.

 - Super Grans - project to dehydrate and pack produce within the community that would otherwise go to landfill, the food product is then provided to vulnerable members of the community.